• Skip to main content

 Looking Like Me.
 I love the upbeat tempo of Myers' poetry in this book!
 A young boy, Jeremy, narrates this poem/picture book.
 It starts as he looks in the mirror, declaring, "That's who I am."
 He then meets friends and family in his city neighborhood, all of whom describe him differently.
 He is a brother, artist, runner, writer, and more.
 The poem is an infectious, joyful celebration of one boy's self-esteem and identity.
 This is a wonderful poem to read with your kids and then have a conversation about all the different aspects of who they are.

 Poetry Speaks to Children (Book & CD).
 Okay, I hear you.
-You aren't sure how to read poems.
+You aren't sure how to read poems out loud.
 Let someone else do the heavy lifting with this volume of poetry.
 The CD boasts tracks of poems, both modern and classic being read aloud.
 Many of them are read by the author, including the illustrious Robert Frost.

 Reader Interactions